 Inside: Are you looking for unforgettable stories to read in October with your kids?
-Our October books cover a wide variety of seasonal topics and includes books with imaginative plots and creative illustrations.
+Our October list covers a wide variety of seasonal topics and includes books with imaginative plots and creative illustrations.
+Updated for 2021!

 What’s in season?
 Pumpkins, ghouls, and bats!
 Read the spectacularly spooky, delightfully funny, thought-provoking, cozy stories on our list, shuffle the books, and repeat.

 Every year we can’t wait to jump into fall reading.
 I thought I already knew all the creepiest, pumpkiest, and scariest picture books, but I was wrong.
 This year, I discovered a few new gems (i.e., Stine’s Little Shop of Monsters) and delightful surprises (i.e., Creepy Carrots!)

 If you are looking for great read-alouds in the spirit of the pumpkin-apple-monsters season, plus a few odd-themed holidays and celebrations, check out the amazing books below.
 Besides Halloween, in October we also celebrate fossil day (Yay for dinosaurs!), music, poetry, teachers, ballet, Italian-American heritage month, and the birthdays of Eleanor Roosevelt and Pablo Picasso.

 1 – Firebird, Misty Copeland (World Ballet Day)

 This elegantly designed book, written by a famous ballerina, is full of color and movement.
 Images of a white-clad dancer are superimposed against a dark city; a long-legged teenager in canary yellow in a blue room, leaps, and jumps in geometric space; the firebird flies through the pages, as if on fire; and the clouds are made of photographed strips of fabric.